 HSATI Criticizes Budget for Overlooking Site Area Rehabilitation

-HYDERABAD — The Hyderabad SITE Association of Trade and Industry (HSATI) has expressed concerns over the federal budget 2026-27, stating that it lacks provisions for the rehabilitation of SITE areas.
-While recognizing the introduction of tariff and tax reforms, as well as limited digitalization measures, HSATI believes these steps are only partially positive for the industrial and commercial sectors.
+HYDERABAD — The Hyderabad SITE Association of Trade and Industry (HSATI) has voiced its concerns about the federal budget 2026-27.
+A key issue is the lack of provisions for SITE area rehabilitation.
+While the budget includes some tariff and tax reforms, as well as limited digitalization measures, HSATI believes these offer only partial benefits to the industrial and commercial sectors.

-The government’s focus on economic reform through taxation and digitalization is welcomed but falls short of addressing the infrastructural needs and rehabilitation required by these industrial zones.
-Stakeholders urge the government to revisit and include targeted measures for SITE area development in the budget.
+Despite the government’s emphasis on economic reform through taxation and digitalization, there is a shortfall in meeting the infrastructural needs of these industrial zones.
+Stakeholders urge the government to reconsider the budget and incorporate targeted measures for SITE area development.

 Newsletter